OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ---
-title: 'Tutorial: Share custom function data with the task pane tutorial'
+title: 'Tutorial: Share data and events between Excel custom functions and the task pane'
 description: Learn how to share data and events between custom functions and the task pane in Excel. ms.date: 03/20/2023 ms.prod: excel ms.localizationpriority: high
 ---

-# Tutorial: Share custom function data with the task pane
+# Tutorial: Share data and events between Excel custom functions and the task pane

 Share global data and send events between the task pane and custom functions of your Excel add-in with a shared runtime.